 We offer a unique summer research experience for undergraduate students in science, engineering, or mathematics disciplines.
-The program is funded by the National Science Foundation Divisions of Materials Research and Chemistry (DMR-1004431) with recreational activities funded by WVU Research Corporation and the WVU Eberly College of Arts and Sciences.
-Our program runs May 20 – July 26, 2013 and takes place at West Virginia University in Morgantown, WV.
+The program is pending funded by the National Science Foundation Divisions of Materials Research and Chemistry (DMR-1559880) with recreational activities funded by WVU Research Corporation and the WVU Eberly College of Arts and Sciences.
+Our program runs May -July and takes place at West Virginia University in Morgantown, WV.

 Cutting-edge multidisciplinary nanoscience undergraduate research programs in:

 Molecular Electronics and Electronic Transduction

 Nano and Microfluidics

 To be eligible for the 2016 Multifunctional-REU program, you must:

 Be a U.S. citizen or permanent resident

 Be a rising sophomore, junior, or senior (i.e., must have at least finished freshman year by end of the 2015-2016 school year)